 The emphasis on pastoral care and wellbeing is fundamental to the life of the College.
-We aim to provide a friendly environment, in which students are cared for as individuals in an atmosphere of mutual respect and understanding between teachers and students.
+We aim to provide a friendly environment based on strong relationships, in which students are cared for as individuals in an atmosphere of mutual respect and understanding between teachers and students.
 For students to succeed academically and to develop their full potential, it is important that their wellbeing is central and they are encouraged to have high expectations and standards.